Ardscoil La Salle, Raheny: Uniform

-The boys' uniform consists of a royal blue jumper with the school crest, a blue shirt, a blue and silver striped tie, grey trousers and black shoes.
-The girls' uniform consists of the same royal blue jumper and tie, a white blouse, a royal blue skirt and black shoes.
-Girls can also opt for grey trousers with a blue pinstripe instead.
-The senior uniform is the same except the jumpers are a dark navy colour.
+Students of Ardscoil la Salle are required to wear the full uniform during school hours and school outings, as per the uniform policy.
+The boys' uniform consists of the school jumper, a blue shirt, a blue and silver striped tie, grey trousers and black shoes.
+The girls' uniform consists of the school jumper and tie, as well as a white blouse, a royal blue skirt and black shoes.
+Girls can opt for grey trousers instead of the skirt.
 Students are recommended to buy a school coat for the winter weather.
-There is no uniform for physical education and students can wear their own clothes as long as they are school appropriate.
+As of the 2025/2026 academic year, students are required to wear the school tracksuit with black runners for the duration of the day that Physical Education is scheduled for.
+The tracksuit is navy blue, with a light blue stripe and the school crest.

 Extracurricular activities

-The school runs a Breakfast Club, an After School Club, a Cooking Club, a Fitness Club, a Rock School, indoor football games, a Glee Club, an after school study facility, a chess club and several sports teams.
+The school runs a Breakfast Club, an After School Club, a Cooking Club, a Fitness Club, a Rock School, indoor football games, a Glee Club, an after school study facility, a chess club (Formerly), and several sports teams.